DunbrackLab/ProtCID/README.md

 - **CrystalInterfaceLib**
 This is one of main library.
 It contains all source code to generate interfaces from crystal structures, including build 3x3x3 unit cells from PDB asymmetric unit files, compute interfaces by K-DOPs algorithm, calculate similarity scores and surface area values.
 - **DataCollectorLib**
-The library is to generate all sequence and structural alignments at chain and Pfam domain levels, including FatCat structural alignments (http://fatcat.sanfordburnham.org/), HH alignments from HHsuite (https://github.com/soedinglab/hh-suite), and sequence alignments from PsiBlast (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
+The library is to generate all sequence and structural alignments at chain and Pfam domain levels, including [FatCat](http://fatcat.sanfordburnham.org/) structural alignments, HH alignments from [HHsuite](https://github.com/soedinglab/hh-suite), and sequence alignments from [PsiBlast](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 - **DBLib**
 The library contains all operations on ProtCID databases, including database connection, table creation, and query/update/delete/insert data.
 - **InterfaceClusterLib**